joseconti/woo-redsys-gateway-light/readme.txt

 * FIXED: fixed a bug introduced in v3.0.5.
 Now refunds are marked again as refunds.

 == 3.0.5 ==
-* NEW: Now check if the Order is paid before take actions.
+* NEW: Now check if the Order is paid before taking action.
 Related problem > https://wordpress.org/support/topic/pedido-cancelado-por-redsys-despues-del-pago/#post-15280747

 == 3.0.4 ==
 * NEW: Now you can set a limit cart amount for use Bizum.
-* NEW: Now the customer name is send to Redsys.
+* NEW: Now the customer name is sent to Redsys.
 * Fixed Thank you page error when directly acceded without associated order ID.

 == 3.0.3 ==
 * Fixed missing translation string (The Redsys Authorization number is:)
 * Fixed Bizum field duplication.
-In some server make a fatal error.
+Some servers make fatal errors.
 * Declared compatibility with WordPress 5.7
 * Declared compatibility with WooCommerce 5.3

 == 3.0.2 ==
 * Fixed an issue where the Redsys authorization number message was displayed on the thank you page even if the order was not with Redsys.
-* Fixed all Bizum textdomain that I had inherited from the premium plugin.
+* Fixed all Bizum text-domain that I had inherited from the premium plugin.
-* Fixed: Now the checkout warning about test mode is not shown is the gateway is disabled in WooCommerce.
+* Fixed: Now, the checkout warning about test mode is not shown if the gateway is disabled in WooCommerce.
 * Declared compatibility with WooCommerce 4.9

 == 3.0.1 ==